 (21) Robertson Jewelry Store, owned by Hubert Roberson and then by his brother, Calvin Roberson, who was renowned for being able to fix any watch or clock; if he could not find the parts he would make them himself.

-(24) Southern States Floyd Farm Service (currently Angels in the Attic, a second-hand store that operates on behalf of charities).
+(24) Southern States Floyd Farm Service (small building to the let, currently Angels in the Attic, a second-hand store that operates on behalf of charities).
 Locally owned, it carried Southern States seeds and supplies, paint, hardware, and feed.
 A well-liked business during its era, it was last owned and operated by Freeman Cockram.
 An ad in a 1944 Floyd Press has it as Southern States owned by Jack Yeatts and Hunter Yeatts.

 (25) J. Freezer & Son, Inc. This shirt factory opened in 1936 on the south edge of what would become Lineberry Community Park.
 Lucille turned sixteen on June 5, 1938, and started work there on Monday, June 6.
-The first three weeks she was paid $3 a week; then she was put on production (i.e., paid by the piece) for 10 or 15 cents and hour.
-When she retired in 1979 (when the business was known as Skyline Sportswear, Inc.) she was making $5 an hour.
+The first three weeks she was paid $3 a week; then she was put on production (i.e., paid by the piece) for 10 or 15 cents an hour.
+When she retired in 1979 (the business by then known as Skyline Sportswear, Inc.) she was making $5 an hour.
 The factory burned in a subsequent year.
 Currently Winter Sun Building, which houses a variety of businesses and a hall with a stage.
-(Please see two later chapters on the job of sewing shirts.)

 Lucille had a studio picture taken here approximately 1940 by a traveling photographer.
 (Floyd Press shows the building still extant in October 1949.)

 (27) Jim Dickerson’s residence, a white house just south of the old Floyd Hotel.
-A Primitive Baptist preacher, he married Edd and Lucille as well as a lot of others at this house.
-Such a minister didn’t have just one church but went to different ones to hold service.
+A Primitive Baptist preacher, he performed the marriage ceremony for Edd and Lucille as well as for a lot of others at this house.
+Such a minister didn’t have just one church but traveded to different ones to hold service.